NariyoshiChida/personal/content/publication/example/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In Symposium on Security & Privacy 2022
+publication: In Proceedings of 43rd IEEE Symposium on Security and Privacy
-publication_short: In S&P'22
+publication_short: In S&P 2022

 abstract: